DeanLeong/p4-repo/README.md

 ### Getting Support <!-- omit in toc -->

-Each student will be given 5 (five) tokens, redeemable at any time during regular class time (subject to instructors' schedules), for 20 minutes. **Tokens cannot be transferred between students - there is no black market for tokens.**
+Each student will be given 5 (five) tokens, redeemable at any time during regular class time (subject to instructors' schedules), for 20 minutes. **Tokens cannot be transferred between students**

 Instructors will not be holding open office hours during project week.
 This is to give you the opportunity to solve issues and errors you run in to on your own and with your classmates.
 Your TA, however, will still hold their hours as planned.